masmovil/bazel-rules/README.md

 #### ⚠️ Deprecations

-The default value of the `namespace` attribute will be changing from `"default"` to `""`. `""` will use the namespace of the current kubernetes context and most users will see no change in behavour.
+The default value of the `namespace` attribute will be changing from `"default"` to `""`.

+`""` uses the namespace of the current kubernetes context and most users will see no change in behavour.
 If you are relying on charts being explicitly installed into the `default` namespace, please update your `BUILD` files to include `namespace = "default"`.

 ## Sops rules
 Decrypting secrets using [sops](https://github.com/mozilla/sops) is now supported.